Think Europe is an expensive continent to travel?

 Train tickets in Bulgaria are extremely cheap: you can go on a 4-hour train journey for as little as $5.
 Expect to pay $2,5 for a bottle of beer in a bar and around $7 for a meal in a nice restaurant.
 When it comes to accommodation, a bed in a hostel costs on average $8, while a room in a 3-star hotel will set you back roughly $12-$15 a night.

-Expect to pay about €15 a night for a hostel and €30 – 40 for a budget hotel.
+Expect to pay about €15 a night for a hostel and €30 – 40 for a budget hotel in Lisbon or Porto.
 Meals in the capital may cost around €10-15, but head further into the country and you can find set meals (pratos do dia) for as little as €6.

 - My 16 Favourite Places to Visit in Portugal